Nice to meet you.

 What to know more about me?

 Raised on a farm-ish in Florida swamp land, I cut my teeth in NYC before iPhones were a thing while living with an 84-year-old woman in midtown Manhattan, performing in East Village basements.
-I've spent about a decade in theatre programs including an MFA in acting, and over a decade teaching professionals and college students; the current iteration is a seat on performance faculty at Northern Illinois University, where I teach movement, voice, acting, and period styles along with intensive personal process work in the rehearsal room.
-I'm in my sixth year at Northern.
+I've spent about a decade in theatre programs including an MFA in acting, and over a decade teaching professionals and college students; the current iteration is Head of Movement at Northern Illinois University, where I help grads and undergrads engage in a movement practice along with intensive personal process work in the rehearsal room.
+I'm entering my tenth year at Northern.
 The work I share on this site was prompted and shaped by my students; it exists as much for them as for lil' baby me who sometimes cried on the subway between rehearsal and waiting tables.

 Now the dream is changing: I've logged thirty years onstage and twenty in the field with the most gorgeous teachers and friends and all of it was leading here, in pursuit of freedom for the creatives I know and love who are completely. burnt. out.
 Or on the verge.
 Or ready to quit, cut corners, settle, sell out.